- What is Copywriting?

 What if your copywriting is not bringing the expected volume of leads?

 Some similar questions make it a prerogative to monitor your copy and to create better alternative copies that convert.
 Don’t forget that the main aim of copywriting is to bring in more conversions and increase sales.

 - Using Hemingway Editor

 Hemingway Editor takes the content inputs from you.
-After processing the content, it provides suggestion based on parameters such as:
+After processing the content, it provides suggestions based on parameters such as:

 – Readability of sentence